armory3d/armorpaint_lib/materials/readme.txt

-Press `Materials tab - Import` and select `materials.arm` file to import all materials at once.

-Drag and drop one of the folders into ArmorPaint to import single material.
+Drag and drop one of the folders into ArmorPaint to import the material.
+Multiple folders can be dropped at once.